Iberian War: Truce

 Justinian's envoy, Hermogenes, visited Kavadh to re-open negotiations but without success.
 Justinian tried to form an alliance with the Axumites of Ethiopia and the Himyarites of Yemen against the Persians but his alliance proposal failed.
 The Persians conducted the Siege of Martyropolis but abandoned it as Kavadh died shortly afterwards.

 In spring 532 negotiations progressed after the succession of King Khosrow I, who needed to devote attention to domestic threats.
 Justinian too favoured an early end to the war, potentially viewing dynastic instability in Vandalic Africa and Ostrogothic Italy as encouragement to reallocate Roman forces in the east towards the western Mediterranean.
 Negotiations concluded with the agreement of Eternal Peace, whereby all territories seized during the war by either side were returned and the Dux of eastern forces moved from Dara to Constantia.
-However, the Byzantines paid a tribute of 11,000 lbs (5000 kg) gold to the Sasanian Empire.
+However, the Byzantines paid a tribute of 11,000 lbs (5000 kg) of gold to the Sasanian Empire in exchange for the truce.